 No progesterone.
-If your luteal phase reading is below 5 ng/mL (15 nmol/L), then you did not ovulate.
+If your luteal phase reading is below 1.8 ng/mL (5.5 nmol/L), then you did not ovulate.
 Lack of ovulation is your problem—not low progesterone.
 You need to figure out why you didn’t ovulate.
 Do you have PCOS?
-Do you have problem with thyroid?
+Do you have a problem with thyroid?
 Figure out the underlying reason you don’t ovulate and correct that.
-You don’t need a “progesterone-boosting” treatment.
+You don’t need to “boost progesterone”.

 Low progesterone.
-If your luteal phase reading is just 5 ng/mL (15 nmol/L), but not much higher, then you may want to boost your progesterone.
-The best way to do that is to improve the health of your ovarian follicles.
+If your luteal phase reading is just 1.8 ng/mL (5.5 nmol/L), but not much higher, then you need more progesterone.
+The best way to get more is to improve the health of your ovarian follicles.
 That means reducing inflammation and getting enough ovarian nutrients such as zinc, selenium, iodine, and magnesium (see Road Map to Progesterone).
 The herbal medicine Vitex can also be helpful (see my very popular post the Do’s and Don’ts of Vitex).
-You can also consider taking bioidentical progesterone (see the last post).
+You can also consider taking bioidentical progesterone.

 You want some estrogen

 Estrogen is not bad.
 It is a highly beneficial hormone for both men and women.
 For example, estradiol (your main estrogen) improves insulin sensitivity and helps to maintain a healthy weight.
-(Estradiol deficiency is why many women gain weight with menopause.)
+(The loss of estradiol is why many women gain weight with menopause.)

-Estradiol will be very low early in your follicular phase (that’s normal), and it should then climb to at least 80 pg/mL or 300 pmol/L at its peak a few days before ovulation.
-It should not go higher than 270 pg/mL or 1000 pmol/L. If it does go higher, then you need estrogen-detoxification strategies.
+It’s normal for estradiol to be very low early in your follicular phase.
+It should then climb to at least 80 pg/mL or 300 pmol/L at its peak a few days before ovulation.
+It should not go higher than 270 pg/mL or 1000 pmol/L. If it goes higher, then you need strategies to effectively clear and reduce estrogen.
 See my Estrogen Excess post.